 - Cause – Weather – High winds combined with human error

-- Disruption – Main transport link between commuting area of Fife to Edinburgh and Glasgow closed for 24 hours
+- Disruption – Main transport link between a commuting area of Fife to Edinburgh and Glasgow closed for 24 hours

 BT broadband customers in Scotland have been left without internet services after a major power outage.